 What is a Software Development Agreement?

-A software development agreement (SDA) is a legally enforceable contract that defines the working relationship between a client and a software developer or development company.
+A software development agreement is a legally enforceable contract that often works in conjunction with software licensing agreements to define ownership, rights, and responsibilities.
 It serves as a foundational document outlining all critical aspects of a software project, such as scope, deliverables, payment structures, timelines, and most importantly, intellectual property rights.
 In a booming digital economy like India’s, where custom tech solutions are rapidly becoming the norm, software development agreements are indispensable in ensuring professional accountability and legal protection for all involved parties.

 These agreements are particularly vital for startups, SMEs, and enterprise businesses outsourcing software projects to third-party developers.
 Whether it’s a simple mobile application or a complex enterprise resource planning (ERP) tool, clearly documenting the roles, expectations, and legal liabilities helps prevent misunderstandings and disputes.